-While the Company is incorporated under the laws of British Columbia and its registered office is located in Vancouver, the Group has office in Skopje.
+While the Company is incorporated under the laws of British Columbia and its registered office is located in Vancouver, the Group has office in Skopje, Republic of North Macedonia.
 Furthermore, its officers and directors and substantially all of the assets of the Company are located outside Canada.
 It may not be possible for holders of securities to effect service of process within Canada upon such officers and directors who reside outside Canada.
 There may be difficulty in enforcing against the Company's assets and judgments obtained in Canadian courts predicated upon the provisions of applicable Canadian provincial securities legislation may not be recognised or enforceable in jurisdictions where the Company's officers or directors reside or where the Company's assets are located.

-Shortage of qualified skilled labour workers in Macedonia
+Shortage of qualified skilled labour workers in the Republic of North Macedonia